Change Your Image

-I want to freely state here that George Clooney had shown he's capable of brilliance, and the live television production of "Fail Safe" is a prime example of this.
+I want to freely state here that George Clooney is capable of brilliance, and the live television production of "Fail Safe" is a prime example of this.
 Whether it needed to be produced in black and white... is an artistic judgment that a lot of people agreed with.
 I was "meh" about it - this is, after all, the 21st century, and the only reason that Fail-Safe was done in black and white originally was economics.
 Now color's as cheap as black and white, and nothing in the original Burdick and Wheeler novel "Fail-Safe" demanded black and white.

 One suspects Clooney is nostalgic for the 1960s, when so many moral questions seemed easier to plumb to us baby-boomers.
 But the black and white presentation's a relatively minor issue.

 One thing I missed from the first movie presentation and the novel was a stronger Prof. Grotescheele (the Herman Kahn-like character in the movie played by Hank Azaria, who cut a figure in Georgetown house parties by brandishing his knowledge and seeming insouciance about thermonuclear war).
 The character came across as oddly subdued in the Clooney adaptation, perhaps because his egotism was shown (in the novel) in places which may have been very difficult to stage for a live production (in one case, the inside of a parked car).
 That's ONE drawback to live productions - you're limited in staging.

 But these are minor cavils.
 The fact is, George Clooney shot for a very hard target - reviving live television drama - and hit it outstandingly.
 The atmosphere of tension and violently conflicting loyalties comes across as sharp or sharper as in the original movie.